 'It works perfectly and has made Perrin & Rowe consider whether the Aquitaine should now be featured in our bathroom brochure as well as the kitchen.'

 How do you maximize space in a small bathroom?

-To successfully maximize your bathroom space, you need to be completely familiar with what you're working with.
-Draw up a wishlist of elements to include in your bathroom, but be prepared to compromise if space will not allow.
+To successfully maximize space in small bathrooms you need to be completely familiar with what you've got to work with.
+Draw up a wish list of elements to include in your bathroom, but be prepared to compromise if space will not allow.

 Always begin your project by getting accurate measurements of the room and getting it down on to graph paper (or an online planner tool).
-From here, you can figure out what you will actually have room for.
+From here, you can ascertain what you will actually have room for.